npm/promise-spawn/README.md

 promiseSpawn('ls', [ '-laF', 'some/dir/*.js' ], {
   cwd: '/tmp/some/path', // defaults to process.cwd()
-  stdioString: false, // stdout/stderr as strings rather than buffers
+  stdioString: true, // stdout/stderr as strings rather than buffers
   stdio: 'pipe', // any node spawn stdio arg is valid here
   // any other arguments to node child_process.spawn can go here as well, }, {